imretro/imretro/README.md

 :warning: This image format is *not* for color accuracy, storage efficiency, or honestly anything useful.
 I went through part of an SNES programming tutorial and was inspired by the idea of manually writing a sprite's data using a hex editor.
-If there is any useful feature, it is that this image format can be manually written by anyone knowledgable of binary numbers.
+If there is any useful feature, it is that this image format can easily be manually written by anyone knowledgable of binary numbers.

 ## File